-11.1 The trade out button allows you to trade out of bets on an individual contract, and not the overall market.
+11.1 The cash out button allows you to cash out bets on an individual contract, and not the overall market.

-11.2 If you make a trade out request, you will be notified if this has been successful or not.
+11.2 If you make a cash out request, you will be notified if this has been successful or not.

-11.3 Your request to trade out is not guaranteed to be accepted.
+11.3 Your request to cash out is not guaranteed to be accepted.
 For example, if the market is suspended or the odds move before your request has been processed.

-11.4 If your trade out request is unsuccessful, a message will be shown which gives the reason why and a new trade out value may be offered to you.
+11.4 If your cash out request is unsuccessful, a message will be shown which gives the reason why and a new cash out value may be offered to you.

 11.5 If you cash out a bet on a market that is ultimately voided, no winnings or losses will be made and only your initial stake will be returned.